Why Gender Diversity In Tech Matters

-Another issue that’s widely discussed, and that has a huge impact on how a team functions is the diversity within a team and within a company.
-Not just nationalities, religions and even age, but also when it comes down to gender.
+Another issue that’s widely discussed and that has a huge impact on how a team function is a diversity within a team and within a company.
+Not just nationalities, religions, and even age, but also when it comes down to gender.

 At first, it was funny how the guys were trying to be more civilized and show initiative.
 Also, the new way of thinking introduced by the female coworkers changed the way problems were solved and the general approach.
 However, it was a positive change.